 Mission Statement Placement:

 Regardless of whether you include it as part of your mission statement, it should be included as a key task and critical task and it should be fully planned to be executed.
+Both key tasks and critical tasks will be discussed later in this guide.

 Be Prepared To (BPT) Task: